traitecoevo/taxonlookup/README.md

 	remake::make()

-This requires a working internet connection and that both the plnat list and mobot servers are up.
+This requires a working internet connection and that both the plant list and mobot servers are up.
 The should create a new lookup table called `genusFamilyOrder.csv` within your repository.